Getting a degree is about getting prepared for the future.

 “Liberty is telling me that they care about my education.
-To actually put this much money and resources and staff time into a professional studio where students get to work with shows — that they are willing to take that next step to prepare us for the job market.
+To actually put this much money, resources, and staff time into a professional studio where students get to work — shows that they are willing to take that next step to prepare us for the job market.

 It gives me the right to say, ‘Hey, I’ve used this equipment that you are using.’
 I can go into job interviews at studios and say, ‘I’m familiar with this, I’ve worked with this in college, and I’ve run productions on it.’”

 Ready to fly?
 At Liberty, you’ll benefit from our airline hiring agreements with at least nine airlines — including ExpressJet and Piedmont Airlines — and you’ll learn to be a pilot, airplane mechanic, or drone operator using our: